Paultree/flower-books/README.md

 <!-- ![Alt Text](./project-demo.gif) -->

+# Link

 # Requirement/Purpose

 Purpose of project is to demonstrate data fetching from an API and styling for a search engine webpage that displays books related to flowers.

 Develop a basic front-end application with the following features:

-- Fetch and display a list of books related to flowers from the following REST API: https://www.googleapis.com/books/v1/volumes?q=flowers
+- Fetch and display a list of books related to flowers from the following REST API: https://www.googleapis.com/books/v1/volumes?q=flowers - [x]
-- Present the fetched data in a table, including book title, authors, and published date.
+- Present the fetched data in a table, including book title, authors, and published date. - [x]
-- Enable users to view more details of a selected book, such as title, subtitle, authors, image, and description.
+- Enable users to view more details of a selected book, such as title, subtitle, authors, image, and description. - []
-- Encourage the candidates to showcase their creativity and add a personal touch to the application.
+- Encourage the candidates to showcase their creativity and add a personal touch to the application. - []
-- Include a README file explaining the app's features and the creative elements introduced.
+- Include a README file explaining the app's features and the creative elements introduced. - [x]

 Stack used:

 - React + Vite
 - SCSS/SASS
+- Typescript

 # Build Steps